CodersCrew/coderskit/packages/docs/src/components/Checkbox/Checkbox.md

 ### Checkbox props

-Checkbox accept all of the properties that can be provided to the native `<input type="checkbox">` element.
+Checkbox accepts all of the properties that can be provided to the native `<input type="checkbox">` element.

 ### Checkbox.Label props